gedemagt/appdata/README.md

 ````

 ## Custom File Store
-You can create a custom file store by extending the `FileStore` class and registering
+You can create a custom file store by extending the `FileStore` class and registering it to the AppData object
 ````python
 from appdata import appdata
 from appdata.file_store import FileStore